Multistatic Radar Performance in the Presence of Distributed Wireless Synchronization: Introduction

 Prior studies have investigated GPS-based synchronization for MSR from different perspectives.
-Coherent network radar operation using custom GPS-disciplined oscillators was demonstrated in~\cite{7944470}.
-The follow-up work~\cite{8835507} analyzed synchronization limitations and proposed line-of-sight phase compensation for bistatic coherence.
-The work in ~\cite{Beasley2023GNSSDO} evaluated commercial GNSS-disciplined oscillators for practical radar synchronization.
+Coherent network radar operation using custom GPSDOs was demonstrated in~\cite{7944470}.
+The follow-up work~\cite{8835507} analyzed synchronization limitations and proposed LOS phase compensation for bistatic coherence.
+The work in~\cite{Beasley2023GNSSDO} evaluated commercial GPSDOs for practical radar synchronization.
 Wireless adaptation of the white rabbit precision time protocol (WR-PTP) was studied in \cite{Rico2015,Gilligan2020}, with a particular focus on synchronization.
-In contrast, this paper investigates the performance of a leader–follower MSR architecture employing GPS/GNSS-independent wireless synchronization.
+In contrast, this paper investigates the performance of a leader–follower MSR architecture employing GPS-independent wireless synchronization.
 A Bayesian Cramér–Rao lower bound (BCRLB)~\cite{1165144, 382422, 8321430} framework is developed to study the impact of the residual synchronization offsets on target position and velocity estimation accuracy.
-In this work, frequency synchronization is achieved by extracting a reference clock from a two-tone waveform (TTW) transmitted by leader to all followers~\cite{7218555, RFclock, 9994246, 10188022, bondada2025experimentaldemonstrationrobustdistributed}.
+In this work, frequency synchronization is achieved by extracting a reference clock from a two-tone waveform (TTW) broadcasted by leader to all followers~\cite{7218555, RFclock, 9994246, bondada2025experimentaldemonstrationrobustdistributed}.
 Time synchronization is accomplished using a timestamp-free bidirectional waveform exchange that estimates and corrects clock offsets while compensating for propagation delays~\cite{6289099, 6624252, 6854706}.
 Simulation results demonstrate the MSR performance under multiple configurations of synchronization-link channel and transmit parameters, and compared with the monostatic radar.

 The paper is structured as follows.
 First, the system model incorporating synchronization offsets is introduced.
 Next, the BCRLB framework is presented, where the synchronization offsets are treated as nuisance parameters with prior distributions.
 The subsequent section describes the MSR geometry and derives the corresponding CRLBs for target position and velocity.
 The procedures for frequency and time synchronization are then outlined.
-Finally, the simulation results are discussed, emphasizing the synchronization integrated MSR's performance, followed by the conclusion and furture works.
+Finally, the simulation results are discussed, emphasizing the synchronization integrated MSR's performance, followed by the conclusion and future works.

 \textbf{Notation:} Boldface uppercase letters denote matrices; boldface lowercase letters denote vectors.